gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.2/DataTypes.md

   * a string.
 The allowed color names are the constants defined in the Color Java class, i.e.: black, blue, cyan, darkGray, lightGray, gray, green, magenta, orange, pink, red, white, yellow.
   * a list.
 The integer value associated to the three first elements of the list are used to define the three red (element 0 of the list), green (element 1 of the list) and blue (element 2 of the list) components of the color.
   * a map.
 The red, green, blue components take the value associated to the keys "r", "g", "b" in the map.
-  * an integer <- the decimal integer is translated into a hexadecimal <- OxRRGGBB.
+  * an integer &lt;- the decimal integer is translated into a hexadecimal &lt;- OxRRGGBB.
 The red (resp. green, blue) component of the color takes the value RR (resp.
 GG, BB) translated in decimal.
   * Since GAMA 1.6.1, colors can be directly obtained like units, by using the ° or # symbol followed by the name in lowercase of one of the 147 CSS colors (see http://www.cssportal.com/css3-color-names/).
 * **Declaration:**